XuchenSun/SomeTips-of-project-management/README.md

 ***Computing the Percentage of development process***

 In fact, due to many facts, the percentage is not very specific.
 But the most important reason for this step is to build confidence which is essencial.

+***Abandon too tough things, keep on development and iteration for the product***

+The result maybe seem like a bit ugly, but don't worry.
+The power of iteration is huge.
+So a good idea is to keep on changing it until feeling good.